 Baby skin care

 To save yourself an aching back and make sure you have a good handle of your latest family addition, get yourself a stand-up baby bathtub.
 Thereby you can bathe your baby without hunching down like you would if you were to use your normal bathtub.
 Plus, there are plenty of great options that have a newborn inlay to support you supporting your baby.
-When bathing your baby you do not need any bath ingredients and do not need to soak your baby in baby cream afterwards.
+When bathing your mini-me you do however not need any bath ingredients and do not need to soak your baby in baby cream afterwards.
 A newborn does not really get dirty (unless you purposefully throw him or her in the mud), at least not so badly that water alone and a washing cloth couldn’t solve the problem.
 Moreover, why tamper with your baby’s natural skin with cream and scents.
 You should, however, have a bit of baby oil handy in case he or she gets dry patches of skin.
 This can also double function as a bath ingredient if you really deem it essential to make your baby’s skin smoother.
 Always wash the face and head last and use a different wash cloth for that.
 It also pays to have baby towels with a small hoodie to keep your baby’s most vulnerable spot warm: the head.
-A really nifty thing for when your baby has a cold is a boogie sucker.
-Hands down, one very smart inventions for your mini-me.
+Plus you will need to cut your baby’s nails (which is frankly terrifying when you do it the first time, my tip: do it while the baby is deep asleep) as well as a baby thermometer to take the temperature (those are soft and bendable).
+Later down the road you want an extra soft brush to brush your munchkins hair.
+You can get all of this individually, I however recommend to get a beauty care kit which includes all those things at once as it makes it easy to store at home and to travel with as you end up with less single pieces laying around everywhere.
+Which is crucial as there will already be lots of single little pieces lying around all over your house (like tiny socks etc).

 Recommended shopping list of baby care essentials: